-- In my opinion, one of the main factor you should take into consideration while purchasing a sleeping bag liner is its overall comfort level.
-While you probably won’t be able to test one out before you buy, my advice would be to read up on all of the reviews before you make a purchase.
-This is hands down the best way to find out how comfortable your liner is going to by without ever actually stepping foot in it.
+- In my opinion, one of the main factors you should take into consideration when purchasing a sleeping bag liner is its overall comfort level.
+While you probably won’t be able to test one out before you buy, my advice would be to read some of the reviews before you make a purchase.
+This is hands down the best way to find out how comfortable your liner is going to be without ever actually stepping foot in it.

-- Quality liners should be capable of insultating your body in colder climates yet also be breathable enough to keep you cool when sleeping in warmer climates.
+- Quality sleeping bag liners should be capable of insulating your body in colder climates yet also be breathable enough to keep you cool when sleeping in warmer climates.
 If you’re heading to a warmer climate I recommend this lightweight liner.
 If you’re headed for colder climates, your best bet would be to pick up this comfy fleece sleeping bag liner.

 - How much you spend on your new sleeping bag liner is totally up to you.
 My advice is to “invest in the best”.
 As you’ll notice in the comparison chart below, the quality and prices range anywhere from $25-80 dollars.

 - Another important thing is to choose the weight of your bag liner wisely.
 Of course, this all depends on where you’re headed and how much room you have in your pack.

 - The best and most reputable companies are Sea to Summit and Cocoon.
 I’ve personally tested both of these companies and they both make a really high quality liner that will suit all of your needs.

 How to Find the Right Sleeping Bag Liner

 We all know how tough it is to choose the best sleeping bag liner, travel sheet or whatever else you want to call it.
 Especially since there are so many options to choose from.